- Customer data policy

 One.com sends the notifications of expiration via email to the domain registrant in the language of the registration agreement.
 All relevant details regarding expiration date, domain renewal and recommended action, are clearly available by simply opening the notification email.

-One.com offers a redemption period of 30 days after the expiration of a gTLD.
-During the redemption period, DNS is disabled for the domain and the domain cannot be transferred.
-One.com may restore the domain on request by the registrant of the domain during the redemption period.
+One.com offers a redemption grace period of 30 days after the expiration of a gTLD.
+During the redemption grace period, DNS is disabled for the domain and the domain cannot be transferred.
+One.com may restore the domain on request by the registrant of the domain during the redemption grace period.
 The fee to restore the domain is indicated in the One.com price list.

 This Domain Expiration Policy sets out One.com’s Expired Registration Recovery Procedure (ERRP) for gTLDs as requested by ICANN.
 Note, that One.com’s Domain Expiration Policy applies to generic Top Level Domains only.
 Different domain expiration policies may apply to other TLDs.